alirk/alirk.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Professor (with tenure) in the [Department of Informatics](https://www.mn.uio.no/ifi/english/index.html) at the [University of Oslo (UiO)](https://www.uio.no/english/).
+I am an Associate Professor (with tenure) in the [Department of Informatics](https://www.mn.uio.no/ifi/english/index.html) at the [University of Oslo (UiO)](https://www.uio.no/english/), a PI at the [SFI Visual Intelligence](https://www.visual-intelligence.no/), and the [Norwegian Center for Knowledge-driven Machine Learning (Integreat)](https://www.integreat.no/), and a member of the [European Laboratory for Learning and Intelligent Systems (ELLIS) Society](https://ellis.eu/).

 Before joining UiO, I was a Senior Scientific Collaborator at [EPFL](https://www.epfl.ch/en/), working with [Prof. Volkan Cevher](https://people.epfl.ch/volkan.cevher?lang=en) in [Laboratory for Information and Inference Systems (LIONS)](https://www.epfl.ch/labs/lions/).
 Before joining LIONS, I was an [NSERC Postdoctoral Fellow](https://www.nserc-crsng.gc.ca/students-etudiants/pd-np/pdf-bp_eng.asp) at the [Vector Institute](https://vectorinstitute.ai/) in Toronto working with [Prof. Daniel M. Roy](http://danroy.org/).
 I received my Ph.D. from the [University of Toronto](https://www.utoronto.ca/) where I was very fortunate to be advised by [Prof. Ben Liang](https://www.comm.utoronto.ca/~liang/) and [Prof. Min Dong](https://sites.google.com/ontariotechu.net/dong?pli=1).
-My Ph.D. research was focused on developing theory and practices for next generation large-scale distributed and heterogeneous networks.
-I am a member of the [ELLIS Society](https://ellis.eu/).

-I work in machine learning and study **scalability**, **robustness**, **privacy**, **generalization**, and **stability** aspects of machine learning algorithms.
-In particular, I am developing **highly scalable**, **privacy-preserving**, and **robust** algorithms to train very large models in a distributed manner.
-Our algorithms can be used in so-called *federated learning* settings, where a deep model is trained on data distributed among multiple owners who cannot necessarily share their data, e.g., due to privacy concerns, competition, or by law.
-I also study the design of the underlying architecture, e.g, **neural networks** over which a learning algorithm is applied, in particular, the fundamental question of *How much should we overparameterize a neural network?*
+My current research is focused on **understanding how the input data distribution is encoded within layers of popular neural networks** and developing **theoretical concepts** and **practical tools** to minimize the statistical risk under resource constraints and realistic settings referring to **statistical and system** characteristics contrary to an ideal learning setting.
+I am interested in a broad range of applications including but not limited to **neuroscience**, **autonomous navigation and driving**, **designing next-generation networks**, and **medical data**.

 -----

 Recent News
 ======
+- 1/2024: We will have Multiple Exciting Ph.D.
+Positions through [Integreat](https://www.integreat.no/) joint with wonderful Computer Scientists, Statisticians, and Mathematicians across Norway!
+- 1/2024: I am the main organizer of [Integreat](https://www.integreat.no/) **Discrepancies Seminar Series**.
+- 1/2024: I am a Program Chair at the [Northern Lights Deep Learning Conference (NLDL 2024)](https://www.nldl.org/).
+- 12/2024: Our new PhD research fellow  Amir Arfan has started the PhD through SUURPh programme.
+Welcome Amir!
+- 10/2023: I gave a talk titled **Learning under Resource Constraints in Real World** at the  [University of Toronto](https://www.ece.utoronto.ca/).
+- 9/2023: I gave a talk titled **Learning under Resource Constraints in Real World** at the  [University of Copenhagen](https://www.aicentre.dk/).
+- 9/2023: I gave a talk titled **Learning under Resource Constraints in Real World** at [Integreat](https://www.integreat.no/).
 - 6/2023: Our paper *[Federated Learning under Covariate Shifts with Generalization Guarantees](https://openreview.net/pdf?id=N7lCDaeNiS)* has been published in **Transactions on Machine Learning Research**.
 - 4/2023: I am now a PI at the [Visual Intelligence](https://www.visual-intelligence.no/)!
 - 3/2023: I gave a talk titled [Scalable and Robust Deep Learning](https://www.youtube.com/watch?v=kjaAfse9fzY&t=1120s&ab_channel=SFIVisualIntelligence) at the Visual Intelligence.